shopsys/monorepo-tools/docs/introduction/product-search-via-elasticsearch.md

 If you need to change the data that are exported into Elasticsearch, overwrite appropriate methods in `ElasticsearchProductRepository` and `ElasticsearchProductDataConverter` classes.

-You can also change the searching behavior by overwriting `ElasticsearchSearchClient` class.
+You can also change the searching behavior by overwriting the Microservice product search, specifically  `ProductSearchRepository` class.

 ## Known issues
 * When you need to add a new domain, you have to do following steps